 It’s a common issue for startups.
 You’ve all banded together, passionate about your business idea and determined to make it work.
-But there’s one problem: none of you are trained designers.
+But there’s one problem: none of you is trained designers.

-Unfortunately for you, in 2017 good design is key to the success of any startup.
-However brilliant your idea or superlative your tech skills, you’re going to need some nice visuals to sell it to potential partners, clients and investors.
+Unfortunately for you, in 2017, good design is key to the success of any startup.
+However brilliant your idea or superlative your tech skills, you’re going to need some beautiful visuals to sell it to potential partners, clients and investors.

 So what’s a cash-strapped startup to do?
 In this post, we’ll round up some of the tools that can help you ‘cheat’ a little.

 There's no substitute for hiring a pro designer, of course.
 But hopefully, they’ll provide a temporary fix that helps get you to the stage where you're financially able to do so.

 Whether you’re designing a business card, stationery, a website homepage or an app mockup, good quality icons are key to giving your branding a professional look.
 And thankfully there’s a handy place to find a ton of great icons for free.